yisroelshulman/code_loom/README.md

 # auto_grader
- A Progeram that can auto evaluate simple programs
+ A Program that can auto evaluate simple programs